Infineon/mtb-example-fx2g3-uvc-uac/README.md

 # EZ-USB&trade; FX2G3: USB video class (UVC) application

-This application implements a UVC 1.1-compliant camera application using the EZ-USB&trade; FX2G3 device.
+This application demonstrates a UVC 1.1-compliant camera solution utilizing the EZ-USB&trade; FX2G3 device.
 An integrated USB audio class interface is provided to stream the audio data received from a PDM microphone.
-This code example shows the configuration and usage of the sensor interface port (SIP) on the FX2G3 device to implement the Synchronous Slave FIFO IN protocol.
+This code example shows the configuration and usage of the sensor interface port (SIP) on the FX2G3 device to implement the synchronous slave FIFO IN protocol.

 > **Note:** This code example is an alpha release only for EZ-USB&trade; FX2G3 devices.